-Our artisans work with 100% raw sheep’s and llama’s wool – a naturally sustainable material.
-The process therefore begins with the people who care for and protect the community’s livestock.
+Our artisans work with 100% raw sheep’s and llama’s wool – naturally sustainable materials.
+The process begins with the people who care for and protect the community’s livestock.
 The fleece is first selected and washed, then the fibres are hand-spun with a spindle or distaff and then re-spun with two complete spindles, twisting the yarn and turning it into a two-threaded string.
-The dying process follows.
-Our artisans typically use natural pigments obtained from plants, flowers, vegetables, insects and smoke, but sometimes they add anilines (mineral dyes) to create more intense colours.
+The dyeing process follows.
+Our artisans typically use natural pigments obtained from plants, flowers, vegetables and smoke, but sometimes they add anilines (mineral dyes) to create more intense colours.
 The tones obtained from natural dyes are never completely uniform.

-Our artisans weave with the hand-dyed yarns in cooperative groups, sharing resources and ideas between themselves, and often taking turns to complete the one piece.
-Looms can be found in the backyard of almost every home and a single rug can take over several weeks to be finished.
-Each community has its own weaving techniques and favours a different thicknesses of thread, giving every Pampa collection its own regional character.
-We take care to reduce unnecessary transportation, helping minimise Pampa’s environmental impact.
+Our artisans weave with the hand-dyed yarns in their own crafted wooden looms in their backyards, a single rug can take over several weeks to be finished.
+They tend to share resources and ideas with their neighbouring weavers.
+Each weaving community has its own weaving techniques, giving every Pampa collection its own regional character.
+We take care to reduce unnecessary transportation, helping to minimise Pampa’s environmental impact.